pluma/obs/README.md

 # Synopsis

-obs.js is a lightweight (1.4 kB minified and 0.7 kB gzipped) implementation of observable properties.
+obs.js is a lightweight (1.4 kB minified and 0.7 kB gzipped) implementation of observable properties that can be used on both the client-side and the server-side.

+Together with [rivets.js](http://rivetsjs.com) it can serve as a lightweight (~3 kB gzipped) alternative to [Knockout.js](http://knockoutjs.com) (14 kB gzipped).

 # Install